wfrick/Economics-text-project/README.md

 This project leverages the blog Economist's View by retired economist Mark Thoma.
 For nearly a decade, Thoma's blog was a central curator of the economics blogosphere and so represents a good starting point for analyzing economics writing.

 In leveraging the Economist's View archive and the articles linked in it, without republishing them for readers, I believe this project falls within fair use.
-In keeping wiht fair use, any users of this project should not publish entire articles from this database without permission from the original publisher.
+In keeping with fair use, any users of this project should not publish entire articles from this database without permission from the original publisher.

  ### Detail